 In addition to its many attributes, Menlo Park has one of the most beautiful civic center campuses in the Bay Area.
-Lush landscaping including heritage trees, a running fountain and a duck pond surrounds the City Hall / Administration Building.
+Lush landscaping including heritage trees, a running fountain and a duck pond surrounds City Hall.
 The campus also includes a nine-acre park, recreation facilities and the main Menlo Park library.
 These civic amenities make the campus a noted destination for City residents, local employees and visitors alike.
 Conveniently located, the campus is a short walk to the Caltrain station and Menlo Park’s downtown retail district.

 The Menlo Park City website is the primary source for information about City services, programs, projects, events, meetings, policies and volunteer opportunities.

-The City Council is the City's five-member governing body whose members serve at-large for four-year overlapping terms in general municipal elections.
-The City Council selects from among its members, the Mayor and Mayor Pro Tem to one-year terms at its first meeting in December of each year.
-The Mayor, who represents the City of Menlo Park, serves as the presiding officer of the City Council and signs enacting ordinances and contracts.
-The Menlo Park City Council meetings are generally Tuesdays at 7 p.m. at the City Council Chambers located at 701 Laurel Street.
-Menlo Park’s City Councilmembers serve part-time, retaining their positions in private industry, personal enterprise, business or the professions.
+The City Council is the City's five-member governing body whose members are elected by-district for four-year overlapping terms in general municipal elections.
+The City Council selects from among its members, the Mayor and Mayor Pro Tem to one-year terms at a meeting in December of each year.
+The Mayor serves as the presiding officer of the City Council and signs enacting ordinances and resolutions.
+The Menlo Park City Council meetings are generally Tuesdays at 7 p.m. at the City Council Chambers located at 701 Laurel St. Menlo Park’s City Councilmembers serve part-time, retaining their positions in private industry, personal enterprise, business or the professions.

 Commissions and committees

 Menlo Park welcomes and encourages residents' active participation by serving on the commissions and committees that act as advisers to the elected City Council.
 Each Commission’s primary role is to advise the City Council on policy matters, review specific subjects and carry out assignments as directed by the City Council or as prescribed by law.
-The City Council appoints all commissioners.
-The City currently has seven active commissions: Bicycle, Environmental Quality, Housing, Library, Parks and Recreation, Planning and Transportation.
-In addition, the City has instituted a Finance and Audit Committee, Sister City and Friendship Committee and other various ad hoc subcommittees.
+The City Council appoints all advisory body members.